 Bago State Forest is incredibly diverse covering the native alpine ash forests of the Bago Plateau, through historic plantation stands dating back to the 1920s and a large area of commercial radiata pine plantations.

-Forestry Corporation has reopened the camping area on Blowering Camp road from Friday 17 September following a temporary closure in July, but access to the remainder of Blowering Dam’s western foreshore remains restricted due to ongoing hazards.
+Forestry Corporation has reopened the camping area on Blowering Camp road, but access to the remainder of Blowering Dam’s western foreshore remains restricted due to ongoing hazards.
 Access is via Batlow or Laurel Hill.

 Access from Talbingo is remains closed due to hazardous road conditions, with Yellowin Rd closed between Talbingo and Blowering Camp Rd.